How to Debadge a Car Without Damaging the Paint

 Does Debadging a Car Devalue It?

-Obviously, the paint will be slightly damaged, but this is not really a big deal because your car is still going to be in a good condition.
-Some people tend to buy a new car once it has been debadged because they think that it devalues their old car.
+Obviously, the paint will be slightly damaged, but this is not really a big deal because your car is still going to be in good condition.
+Some people tend to buy a new car once it has been debadged because they think it devalues their old car.
 While this is probably true for some people, I would say that the great condition of the car does not matter as long as you look good in it.

 So, if you want a great-looking car, make sure that you debadge it well.
-Alternatively, if your current car is in perfect condition but you want a new one to look good, do not bother removing the decal and get a new one.
+Alternatively, if your current car is in perfect condition but wants a new one to look good, do not bother removing the decal and get a new one.
 It costs much less than getting a new paint job.

 Is Debadging a Car Illegal?

 Some states require that you have the manufacturer’s name or logo on the exterior of your car.
 Therefore, you need to debadge as soon as you get a new car.
-The way of this removal process will not damage the paint and it is perfectly legal.
+The way of this removal process will not damage the paint, and it is perfectly legal.

 However, some states do not require this kind of information on your car.
 Or, they only allow it to be in certain areas like on the rear window.
 In these places, removing an exterior decal would be illegal as a violation of your state’s laws and regulations.